Kene33/Stealer-python/README.md

-# Rat-python
-Telegram controlled warrior
+#Stiller.py

+Stiller on python, with sending to telegrams

 Version 2.0
-🥷Стиллер
-Новая версия добавил браузеры Opera и Yandex.
+🥷Stiller

-ЯП: Python
+SP: Python
 Cookie ✅
+Saved passwords ✅
-Сохранённые пароли ✅
+Browser history ✅
+Photo from the webcam ✅
-История браузера ✅
+PC data ✅
-Фотка с вебки ✅
-Данные о пк ✅
-IP адрес✅
+IP address✅
-Скриншот✅

-Перед использованием вбейте в консоль это:
+Screenshot✅

+Before using, type this into the console:
+--
 pip install pyinstaller
 --
 pip install requests